tangneyscott/projectimpact/README.md

 Social businesses (not profit-maximizing & and not reliant on donors/grants) are increasingly being spun up.

-*How can we support the most important global issues within the Ethereum ecosystem (future of the Creator DAO and leveraged in tokenized communities)?*
+*How can we support the most important global issues within the Ethereum ecosystem?*